Agnes Wergeland: Career

 Wergeland lived with Grace Raymond Hebard, and Grace's sister, Alice, in the home she built with Hebard in Laramie, known to students and colleagues as "The Doctors Inn".
 Wergeland died in 1914.
 Grace's sister, Alice Marvin Hebard, died in 1928, and Hebard in 1938.

 Agnes Wergeland remained a University of Wyoming history professor until her death.
 Before she died at age 57, she testified her book collection to the library of the University of Wyoming.
 She is buried alongside Grace Raymond Hebard at Greenhill Cemetery, Laramie, Albany County, Wyoming.

 Legacy

-An endowment fund was given as a memorial to the University of Oslo for Norwegian women students to study history and economics in the United States.
-A scholarship in history was also established by professor Grace Raymond Hebard to honor her friend and colleague, Agnes Wergeland, as one of the pioneering members of the History Department to the University of Wyoming.